New Student Advisement & Course Registration

 As a new student, we know that one of your first questions is “How do I get registered for fall semester courses?”

 Our answer: Do your best to attend the SUNY Plattsburgh Summer Orientation program.
-Students report feeling more prepared for college - including academic expectations - when they attended Summer Orientation.
-Even if you have attended college somewhere else, it's to your advantage to learn about SUNY Plattsburgh's academic system, meet members of your department, and receive face-to-face registration help.
+Students report feeling more prepared for college — including academic expectations — when they have gone to Summer Orientation.
+Even if you have attended college somewhere else, it is to your advantage to learn about SUNY Plattsburgh’s academic system, meet members of your department, and receive face-to-face registration help.

-- During each orientation session, our office provides a 75-minute academic workshop for new students where we review -- in great detail -- all degree requirements and how to choose and register online for classes.
+- During each freshman orientation session, our office provides a 60-minute academic workshop during which we discuss how college academic life takes some adjusting and review how to choose and register online for classes.

-- We also facilitate a course advisement session between you and your department just prior to registering for classes.
+- We also facilitate a course advisement session between you and your department just prior to registering for classes — for both transfer and freshman orientations.

-Whether or not you are able to attend summer orientation, the questions and answers below provide you with basic information you should know as you plan for your new semester at SUNY Plattsburgh.
+Whether or not you are able to attend summer orientation, the questions and answers below provide you with basic information you should know as you plan for your first semester here.
 We encourage you to read all of the information on this page, as it does include the appropriate places to contact for questions you might have about courses.

 What Kind of College Courses Should I Expect?